zhiyingfang2022/llm-d/guides/wide-ep-lws/README.md

 ## Overview

 This guide demonstrates how to deploy DeepSeek-R1-0528 using vLLM's P/D disaggregation support with NIXL in a wide expert parallel pattern with LeaderWorkerSets.
-This guide has been validated on a cluster with 24xH200 GPUs split across two nodes with InfiniBand networking.
+This guide has been validated on a cluster with 24xH200 GPUs split across three nodes with InfiniBand networking.

 > WARNING: We are still investigating and optimizing performance for other hardware and networking configurations